 Methemoglobinemia should be suspected in a cyanotic patient with no apparent cardiovascular cause.

-The heme group consists of an iron ion, which is surrounded by a heterocyclic porphyrin ring.
+The heme group consists of an iron ion surrounded by a heterocyclic porphyrin ring.

-The iron center has 6 potential coordination sites, four of which are occupied by porphyrin nitrogens.
+The iron center has six potential coordination sites, four of which are occupied by porphyrin nitrogens.

 The fifth coordination site (below the plane of the ring) covalently binds with a histidine residue from the F8 position of its respective globin chain.

-The sixth coordination site (on the plane of the ring) is where all the “action” occurs.
+The sixth coordination site (on the ring plane) is where all the “action” occurs.

-This is the place where oxygen and other small molecules temporarily bind to the iron atom, affecting its electronic structure and magnetic properties.
+This is where oxygen and other small molecules temporarily bind to the iron atom, affecting its electronic structure and magnetic properties.

-Red blood cells are red due to the presence of hemoglobin, the conglomerate macromolecule responsible for oxygen transport.
+Red blood cells are red due to hemoglobin, the conglomerate macromolecule responsible for oxygen transport.

-The main function of the hemoglobin protein contained in red blood cells is the transport of oxygen in the inspired air from the lungs to the cells of the tissues.
+The primary function of the hemoglobin protein in red blood cells is the transport of oxygen in the inspired air from the lungs to the cells of the tissues.

-The adult hemoglobin molecule is composed of four folded polypeptide chains or subunits (two alpha and two beta), each consisting of a non-protein heme group surrounded by a coiled protein (globin).
+The adult hemoglobin molecule comprises four folded polypeptide chains or subunits (two alpha and two betas), each consisting of a non-protein heme group surrounded by a coiled protein (globin).

-At the center of each of the four heme groups is an iron atom in the ferrous state (Fe 2+).
+An iron atom in the ferrous state is at the center of each of the four heme groups (Fe 2+).